operation-stratagy

 Operations Strategy: Definition, Elements, and Advantages

-All elements of your company’s operations–from the project planning and execution stages to sales and marketing–stem from having an operational strategy.
+All elements of your company’s operations–from the project planning and execution stages to sales and marketing–stem from having an effective operations strategy.

-These are the critical decisions that key members of your company make about how your products and services will be positioned and ultimately delivered to customers.
+These are the critical decisions that key members of your company make about how your products and services will be positioned and ultimately delivered to guarantee the most customer satisfaction.

 Without a strategy, the same processes cannot be utilized every time, guaranteed, which can allow your company to fall into disarray.